 It’s important to enforce organizational and director accountability.
 At the bottom of the meeting minutes, make note of the commitments to actions made by the leadership team and directors.
 Keep track of the list and have the board chair hold board members accountable.

-While there are many ways to improve board meeting productivity, they are all made simpler with the help of purpose-built board portal software.
+While there are many ways to improve board meeting productivity, they are all made simpler with the help of purpose-built board management software.
 And while board management software like Aprio have many features that are convenient and easy to use, they also play a much deeper role in driving board engagement and productivity.
 Here’s how:

 In this unprecedented time, Aprio is offering our board management software for free until July 31st, 2020 for new customers looking to transition to remote board meetings.
 For our current customers, we’re also offering discounts on secondary portals and additional user licenses.